- Cooked lentils are great human foods but they can also be safely added to a well-balanced diet for dogs in moderation.

 What are the benefits of feeding my dog cooked lentils?

-1. Feeding a dog with diabetes lentils can actually help to get her blood sugar levels under control.
+1. Feeding a dog with diabetes lentils can actually help to get its blood sugar levels under control.
 Lentils naturally contain a low amount of sugar.
 Experts say they are a “perfect food to add to a diabetic dog’s diet.”

-Not only is the lentil nutritionally good for Fido, but the protein and fiber are great for Fido’s overall health.
+Not only is the lentil nutritionally good for Fido, but the protein and dietary fiber are great for Fido’s overall health.
 The protein helps Fido build and maintain strong muscles; the fiber helps to move food and waste through his digestive tract.
 Plus, lentils help a dog to feel less hungry.

 2. Lentils provide lots of energy for Fido.